lethangomes/AI-Textbook-Capstone/CONTRIBUTING.md

 * Be respectful
     * Feedback should be constructive and focused on improving the end product
     * Don't dismiss ideas out of hand
-* Be honest
+* Be honest and constructive
+    * If disagreeind with an idea, or denying a merge request, provide constructive and concrete feedback on why you disagree/ are denying the request.
+* Be inclusive
-* Be inclusive.
-Make sure everyone has a chance to share their opinions during meetings or other important discussions.
+    * Make sure everyone has a chance to share their opinions during meetings or other important discussions.

 ### Reporting process
 * If someone has been acting disrespectfully or violates one of our policies, message them first to discuss your issues with their actions